artem179/xv6/README.md

 [id]: http://wiki.cs.hse.ru/%D0%9A%D0%A1:2015:%D0%9F%D1%80%D0%BE%D0%B5%D0%BA%D1%82:xv6#.D0.98.D1.82.D0.BE.D0.B3.D0.BE.D0.B2.D0.B0.D1.8F_.D0.BE.D1.86.D0.B5.D0.BD.D0.BA.D0.B0
 ---------------------------------------------------
 ## The list of tasks which i did
-* I realized an expansion of system call `exec()`.
+* I implemented an expansion of system call `exec()`.
 Now it supports executing script files and link to script file.
 Also i added a check on depth of recursion, in order to interrupt the program if depth of recursion will become too big.(when there aren't enough memory for correct system work).
 Some examples of working system call `exec()`:
 ```
 $ cat > 1